Diagnosis & Tests

 - Bone densitometry (to assess bone strength).

-- Drug levels.
-These tests may be ordered if your provider reviewed your medications and found that they might be at toxic levels.
+- Drug levels if medications might be at toxic levels.

 - Physical therapy assessment.